EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Concourse (*Great*)

 Concourse has the best problem domain abstraction of the four systems under evaluation.
-[Pipelines](https://concourse-ci.org/pipelines.html) and [Tasks](https://concourse-ci.org/tasks.html) are configured by yaml, but unlike Tekton and Argo Workflows the yaml configuration is specifically for Tasks and Pipelines and is not tied to the platform it happens to be deployed to - which makes sense since Concourse existed before Kubernetes was popular.
+[Pipelines](https://concourse-ci.org/pipelines.html) and [Tasks](https://concourse-ci.org/tasks.html) are configured by YAML, but unlike Tekton and Argo Workflows the YAML configuration is specifically for Tasks and Pipelines and is not tied to the platform it happens to be deployed to - which makes sense since Concourse existed before Kubernetes was popular.

 Task definitions are not "applied" to Concourse, instead Concourse pipelines will look for them at runtime based on the pipeline configuration.
 That being said, Tasks can be executed directly from Concourse's CLI, "[fly](https://concourse-ci.org/fly.html)" (which can be downloaded from the UI of your Concourse).